Skip to main content

 In this blog, you will find:

-How to Use Zero Trust Architecture for Your Organization
+⚙️How to Use Zero Trust Architecture for Your Organization

-How to Achieve Zero Trust across Your Digital Estate
+🏆How to Achieve Zero Trust Across Your Digital Estate

 Top-of-the-line security is essential to any business, and as companies grow, they often find themselves with more risks than just their assets.
 This blog will show you how to make your security processes more efficient and effective with the Microsoft Zero Trust model and help reduce the security risk in your environment.

-What is Microsoft Zero Trust Model?
+What is the Microsoft Zero Trust Security Model?

 Zero Trust treats every connection attempt as coming from an unknown source.
 All users, whether inside or outside your organization's network, must authenticate and be authorized before being granted access.
-This includes configuration changes that occur on employees' devices during work hours (i.e., adjusting settings).
+This includes configuration changes on employees' devices during work hours (i.e., adjusting settings).

-Why Zero Trust Model is Important?
+Why is the Zero Trust Model Important?

 ☑️ IT security is complex: Many devices, users, and connections can access corporate data from everywhere.
 It's challenging to keep track of everything - not only because it would take too much time but also because you can’t be sure what needs security attention.